 Bone material has the amazing ability to regenerate completely, but in some cases the damaged bone requires some assistance to do so properly.
 A bone grafting procedure is a desirable way to replace lost bone matter – suffered from periodontal disease, poorly-crafted dentures, and facial trauma – and encourage natural bone growth and regeneration.
-Bone grafting is a widely-used and versatile procedure.
-The most common use of bone grafting is in dental restorations.
+The procedure is versatile and widely-used in dental restorations.

-In cases where periodontal disease has negatively-impacted bone structures around the teeth and mouth region, a bone grafting procedure is often performed.
-Bone grafting creates a fixed support structure for the placement of dental implants, to arrest the progression of gum disease, or to reshape areas of the jaw and mouth so that your natural smile is more aesthetically pleasing.
+In cases where periodontal disease has negatively-impacted bone structures around the teeth and mouth region, a bone graft procedure is often performed to create a fixed support structure for the placement of dental implants -- to arrest the progression of gum disease, or to reshape areas of the jaw and mouth so that your natural smile is more aesthetically pleasing.

 In the dental industry, there are several different reasons for bone grafting procedures.
 The following are the most common:

 For the support of Dental Implants, where the implants replace areas of missing teeth, bone grafting is performed to strengthen the implant site and restore functionality to the mouth.

 In cases of a Sinus Lift, where it is necessary to use a bone graft to elevate the sinus membrane by grafting bone to the sinus floor, and ensure that implants are securely placed.